SixLabors/docs/articles/imagesharp.web/configuration.md

 ```

 If you do not need to change format registrations or encoder defaults, leave [`ImageSharpMiddlewareOptions.Configuration`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.Configuration) alone.
 Replacing it opts you out of the middleware's built-in web defaults.

+Likewise, if you do not need custom command augmentation, leave [`OnParseCommandsAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnParseCommandsAsync) alone.
+Replacing it opts you out of the default EXIF-normalization behavior unless you chain the existing callback yourself.

+## Default Orientation Behavior

+The default [`OnParseCommandsAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnParseCommandsAsync) callback inserts `autoorient=true` when the request does not already specify `autoorient`.

+That makes EXIF normalization part of the default middleware behavior rather than an opt-in query-string feature.
+The main reason is web delivery: some browsers still ignore EXIF orientation in formats such as WebP, so relying on the encoded metadata alone does not produce consistent display results.

+Two details matter in practice:

+- `autoorient=false` still disables the behavior for that request because the middleware only inserts the command when it is absent.
+- Replacing `OnParseCommandsAsync` with your own delegate removes the built-in insertion unless you invoke the previous delegate.

+With the out-of-the-box local filesystem setup, that also means commandless image URLs are usually processed and cached instead of falling through to static files unchanged.

 ## Default Encoder and ICC Behavior